This section details specific guidance for appraisers on using SOAR.

 This applies if your appraisee is a clinical academic.

-If when you are creating the appraisal meeting and you notice that the university co-appraiser is not listed - find out from appraisee who the universoty colleague involved is, and liaise with your health board admin team ASAP to request:
+If when you are creating the appraisal meeting and you notice that the university co-appraiser is not listed - find out from appraisee who the university colleague involved is, and liaise with your health board admin team ASAP to request:

 If appraisal is created before a co-appraiser is assigned, then they will need to be manually added to the appraisal so that they have access to the appraisal forms and be involved with the Form 4 sign off.